 For any file format not included in the above list, at least the filename can be indexed.
 Also, any file format identifiable by a specific file extension can be forcibly indexed as plain text, as the plain text file extensions are customizable.

-* For technical reasons, neither DocFetcher nor DocFetcher Pro nor DocFetcher Server can open emails in the search results with Outlook.
+No email preview: For technical reasons, neither DocFetcher nor DocFetcher Pro nor DocFetcher Server can open emails in the search results with Outlook.
 The emails can only be shown in the program’s text-only preview pane.
 The ability to open emails in Outlook may be added in a future major release of DocFetcher Pro (v2.0 or later).
 It cannot be implemented in DocFetcher Server since the user’s Outlook instance and the PST or OST file containing the email reside on potentially different computers.

 Disclaimer about best-effort indexing